 - One hour of individual supervision per week

-- Expected 20 hours per week for combined administrative work, agency duties, co-therapy, and client contact hours
+- Expected minimum of 20 hours per week for combined administrative work, office agency duties, co therapy, and client contact hours

-- All applicants go through an interview process that consists of an individual interview with several Kente Circle staff as well as a role-play.
+- All applicants go through an interview process that consists of an individual interview with several Kente Circle staff, as well as a role-play (Feb.
+7th and 8th 2019)

-- Final selections will be completed by early February.
+- Final selections are completed by mid-February 2019.